 <source> is checked.
 If the

 type attribute is specified, it's compared against the types the user agent can present, and if it's not recognized, the server doesn't even get queried; instead, the next

 When used in the context of a

 <picture> element, the browser will fall back to using the image specified by the

 <img> child if it is unable to find a suitable image to use after examining every provided

-<source> element is an empty element (or void element), which means that it not only has no content but also has no closing tag.
+<source> element is a void element, which means that it not only has no content but also has no closing tag.
 That is, you never use "

 </source>" in your HTML.